BA in MWGS

 What is MWGS?

-The discipline examines women’s theories and activism in challenging racial, class and gender inequities to create equal access to resources and rights for all people.
-The women’s suffrage, reproductive rights, Civil Rights, Black Lives Matter, LGBTQ+ and global labor movements are foundational to MWGS scholarship, teaching, and service.
+The discipline examines theories and activism that seek to create equal access to resources and rights for all people by challenging racial, class, gender and other inequities.
+The women’s suffrage, reproductive rights, Civil Rights, Black Lives Matter, LGBTQ+ and global labor movements are foundational to MWGS scholarship, teaching and service.
 Through its production of new knowledge, the discipline of MWGS has transformed not only the political and cultural spheres but also the institution of higher education itself.
 Theories that are foundational to the field such as intersectionality have influenced research and teaching across academic disciplines including Philosophy, History, Biology, Sociology, and Political Science.

 Why earn your BA in MWGS at TWU?

-The B.A. program in MWGS builds on the diversity mission of TWU’s emphasis on cultivating women leaders.
-Our interdisciplinary curriculum provides students with a unique set of skills to effect change in a variety of workplace settings concerning systemic inequalities rooted in gender, race, class, sexuality, age and dis/abilities.
+The MWGS BA program builds on TWU’s commitment to a women-focused education while also cultivating leaders of all genders.
+Our interdisciplinary curriculum provides students with a unique set of skills to effect change in a variety of workplace settings concerning systemic inequalities rooted in gender, race, class, sexuality, age and disabilities.
+Our curriculum supports students in building strong communication and critical thinking skills, and we explore contemporary social justice issues that have relevance to economics, politics, the law, education, the media and cultural spheres.

 People with a bachelor’s degree in the field are employable in a wide range of careers because they gain strong transferable skills in reading, comprehension, speaking, writing and active listening.
-There is also a high demand for college graduates who have deep knowledge about gender-related and other diversity issues.
-The U.S. Department of Labor indicates that the top-employing occupations for graduates with a MWGS degree include educators, human resource specialists, health education specialists and directors of non-profit organizations.
+There is also a high demand for college graduates who have deep knowledge of gender-related and other diversity issues.

 Three track options

-The B.A. program in MWGS is the only program in Texas and the United States with three concentrations: General Study, Community Leadership and Health.
+The BA program in MWGS is the only program in the United States with three concentrations: General Studies, Community Leadership and Health.

-The concentrations give you the flexibility to customize your degree to your interests and career aspirations.
+The concentrations give you the flexibility to customize your degree to meet your interests and career aspirations.

 General Study

-The general study track prepares you to work in business, human resources and non-profits.
-Corporations are increasingly looking for employees with deep knowledge of gender and other diversity-related issues, as well as managing new, complex employment laws and health care coverage options.
-In addition to completing foundational MWGS courses, students take courses in other disciplines including the Humanities, Arts and Social Sciences.
-Click here for more information.
+The general study track prepares you for a wide array of careers in business, human resources, non-profits or the arts.
+Corporations are increasingly looking for employees with deep knowledge of gender and other diversity-related issues, as well as the ability to manage new, complex employment laws and health care coverage options.
+In addition to completing foundational MWGS courses, students take courses in other disciplines including the Humanities, Arts, and Social Sciences.
+Find out more about the general study track.

 Health

 In the health track, you’ll be ready for a career in public health and hospital networks, where women, people of color and LGBTQ+ face greater barriers to health care.
-This track allows you to pair foundational MWGS courses with health-related courses in other programs including Health Studies.
-Click here for more information.
+This track allows you to pair foundational MWGS courses with health-related courses in other programs including Health Studies, Psychology and Sociology.
+Find out more about the health track.

 Community Leadership

 Interested in working in social service?
-Sign up for the community leadership track, which will set you up for careers in community service and nonprofits with social justice initiatives focused on reproductive rights, voter suppression and women’s health care.
+Sign up for the community leadership track, which will prepare you for careers in community service and nonprofits with social justice initiatives focused on reproductive rights, voter suppression, women’s health care and more.
 This track allows you to pair foundational MWGS courses with community issues courses in other programs including Social Work.
-Click here for more information.
+Find out more about the community leadership track.

 Legacy for women's leadership and diversity